 Actually, there are differences.
 While a SaaS model is a hosted model, a SaaS model encompasses much, much more.
 Typically, a hosted solution model refers to the outsourcing of the supply of computing hardware, some base level software, networking infrastructure and the physical premises in which these reside.
 The client tends to own responsibility for both supplying and supporting the actual software application running on the servers.
 In addition, each hosted solution is usually designed to service a single client.

-Like any build vs. buy decision, there are many factors to consider including time to market, cost, in-house expertise, time and focus of the business and its leadership, the ability to maintain the systems and the long-term cost, support and resource implications of owning a system.
+Like any build vs. buy decision, there are many factors to consider including time to market, cost, in-house expertise, time and focus of the organization and its leadership, the ability to maintain the systems and the long-term cost, support and resource implications of owning a system.

-The most labor intensive parts of the process revolve around connecting to individual EHR databases and then validating that the data Azara DRVS is pulling out is correct.
-To make the early part of the connection phase proceed smoothly, have proper access credentials to each relevant data source, a resource who understands your specific network, your EHR system, the data and associated workflow and some documentation of the system and its data format.
-While we have the ability to analyze the current state of the system and derive the key information ourselves, client preparation and cooperation will put us on the path to exceeding expectations and potentially saving on start-up expenses.
+The most labor intensive parts of the process revolves around connecting to individual EHR databases and then validating that the data Azara DRVS is pulling out is correct.
+To make the early part of the connection phase proceed smoothly, customers should have proper access credentials to each relevant data source, a resource who understands your specific network, your EHR system, the data and associated workflow and some documentation of the system and its data format.
+While we have the ability to analyze the current state of the system and derive the key information ourselves, client preparation and cooperation will put us on the path to exceeding expectations and potentially saving on start-up costs.